How to Frame Textile Fabric

 Crafters working with embroidered fabric with decorative stitching often turn the fabric face-side down and place it on a soft cloth, then iron it from the backside.
 This prevents possible damage to the decorative stitching.
 If you wish, you can also apply spray starch to the backside to enhance the stiffness of the fabric.

 Disassemble the frame and place the mat on a flat, even surface.
 Lay the fabric out to the desired position and smooth out any folds to ensure you have everything lined up just right.

 Time to tape it all into place.
 Use double-faced tape or adhesive tabs to attach the fabric to the mat:

 Peel off the sticky back of the mounting tape and apply to the four corners of the picture mat then secure the fabric to the tape.
 This will hold the fabric in place and prevent it from sliding around when you hang it.

 Reassemble your frame according to manufacturer's instructions and get ready to hang your new piece of amazing one-of-a-kind art!

 Hang and Admire

-Now wasn’t that easy?
-You can use your new art as the main focal piece in your kitchen, an accent over your dining room table or as part of a living room gallery wall.
-How cute would this look in a nursery or child’s room?
-Or in the dining room where it could be the perfect backdrop for afternoon tea with friends.
-Some of my favorite sources for pretty towels and other stylish textiles are Anthropologie, World Market, IKEA and Etsy.
-So keep your eyes open while surfing the web or perusing the... stores and pretty soon you could have a whole new art collection.
+You can use your new art as the main focal piece in your kitchen, an accent over your dining room table, or as part of a living room gallery wall.
+Also, keep your eyes open while surfing the web or perusing stores; pretty soon you'll have a whole new art collection.